|Weekly SEO news: 5 April 2016|

 1. Avoid automatic links

 All links that have been created automatically have no positive influence on the rankings of your website.
-If these automatically created links use the rel=nofollow attribute, there's nothing you have to worry about.
+If these automatically created links use the rel=nofollow tag, there's nothing you have to worry about.

 If you used tools that automatically created links